ImmaginaBiotechnology/Documents/Translation Efficiency.md

 ## Prencipal Component Analysis (PCA) Plots

-The results are contains 3 PCA plots "Sample", "RNASeq" and "RiboSeq".
-Sample is the results of PCA analysis of all given samples (RiboSeq + RNASeq for each Control and Treated) while RNASeq and RiboSeq contains results of RiboSeq and RNASeq samples respectively.
+The results include three PCA plots: "Sample", "RNASeq", and "RiboSeq".
+The "Sample" plot visualizes the PCA analysis of all samples (Ribo-Seq and RNA-Seq for both Control and Treated groups).
+The "RNASeq" and "RiboSeq" plots show PCA results for the respective data types alone.

 ![pca_sample](/Visuals/PCA_Sample.jpg)
 ![pca_ribo](/Visuals/PCA_RiboSeq.jpg)